ITU-BDSA2024-GROUP29/Chirp/docs/report.md

 ##  2.3 Missing Features
 ###  2.3.1 Data Transfer Objects (DTOs)
 Chirp! is missing Data Transfer Objects (DTOs) to transfer information between the layers of our onion-structured application.
 DTOs can reduce the amount of data sent back and forth between layers of the application, and between the server and client. compared to our current solution.
-This implmentation of DTO's, would definitely increase the efficiency of the application.
+This implementation of DTO's, would definitely increase the efficiency of the application.

 ###  2.3.2 "Forget me" feature